 The Spring 2026 Funding Intake reflects ETSI-BC’s continued collaboration with First Nations, local governments, and business support organizations, all working together to build long-term economic strength across the region.

-Since relaunching as ETSI-BC in 2021, the regional economic trust has invested $14.5 million on 507 economic development initiatives in the region, as of today.
+Since relaunching as ETSI-BC in 2021, the regional economic trust has invested $14.5 million in 507 economic development initiatives in the region, as of today.
 Our funding has helped bring in an additional $28.1 million in investments, for a total project value of $42.7 million, and helped create or maintain almost 27,000 jobs throughout the Southern Interior.

 “This intake demonstrates the depth of economic leadership and collaboration we see across our region,” says Laurel Douglas, CEO of ETSI-BC.
 “Communities came forward with thoughtful, practical projects that reflect local priorities.
 With the support of our Regional Advisory Committees, we approved initiatives that are expected to create or sustain 533 jobs and deliver lasting value in communities large and small.”